luko007/ML_twitter_celebs/README.md

 was 'cleaned' to achieve the best result.

 ### Data
-The learner was provided with the following 10 celebrities:
+The learner was provided with tweets from the following 10 celebrities:
 Donald Trump, Joe Biden, Conan O'brien, Ellen Degeneres, Kim Kardashian, Lebron James, Lady Gaga, Cristiano Ronaldo, Jimmy Kimmel and Arnold Schwarzenegger.